“I really need to stay active, but you know... work, home, meh.”

-Zoom calls, e-meetings, phone calls - your new walking prompts.
+Zoom calls, e-meetings, video calls, phone calls - your new walking prompts.
 30 minutes of reclining in your chair swapped with moderate walking activity.
 Genius!

 #9 Walk to your errands

 Strengthening the economy by regularly filling up gas?
 Good for you (and the economy).
-Remember though, dollars are not the only currency you’re spending away driving to the store - your health is vanishing too.
+Remember though, dollars are not the only currency you’re spending away driving to the store to get food - your health is vanishing too.

-Get those ankles out for a walk sometimes.
+Sometimes you don't need a workout.
+Get those ankles out for a walk sometimes if you want to reverse the negative effects.
+Your body will appreciate it.
 Swap big shopping tours with bi-weekly visits to your local grocery store.

 Oh btw, walking outdoors is one huge tip in our rejuvenation piece.
-If you feel the slump kicking in, maybe you want to check this out as well!
+If you feel the slump kicking in - and physical activities are just not enough - maybe you want to check this one out as well!